Frame Your SearchKeywords:

 July 26, 1935 - December 31, 1935 News, editorials, op-eds, letters to the editor, and cartoons about the debate over whether to send a US team to the Berlin Olympics.

-August 1 - 31, 1936 News, editorials, op-eds, letters to the editor, and cartoons responding to the Summer Games in Berlin, Germany.
+August 1 - 31, 1936 News, editorials, op-eds, letters to the editor, and cartoons about German antisemitism, racism, and persecution of Jews in the context of the Summer Games in Berlin, Germany.

 Bachrach, Susan D. The Nazi Olympics: Berlin 1936.
 Boston: Little, Brown, 2000.